 7“No,” the other soldier replied.
 “Elo-i means ‘my God’.
 He’s saying, ‘My God, my God, why have you abandoned me?’
 Hah! – his God most certainly has abandoned him!”

 8The soldier understood Aramaic, but he had not understood what Yeshua` was trying to say.
 Yeshua` was not admitting that God had abandoned him; 9rather he was answering the soldier’s question with a psalm of faith in God; a psalm that tells of a man despised, but who still remains faithful to God, and while in the depths of his anguish, can still trust in God.

 2With that, mischief seized some of the soldiers, and they went and dipped a sponge in wine-vinegar that had not been mixed with water, and held it up to Yeshua` on a stiff, thick reed.
 3As the vinegar dripped over his face and into the open wounds of his body, it stung him.
 He cried out as the vinegar burned him.
 4Eventually he could stand no more, and having managed but a few syllables of the Great Commandment, he breathed his last.
-It was the tenth hour of the day.
+It was a short while after the ninth hour of the day .

 5When the centurion nearby saw how Yeshua` had died, he looked up to the heavens and said, “God of the Jews, if you have ears to hear the voice of a Gentile, hear me now: 6forgive me, for I have presided over the death of an innocent man.”